donmcbrien/RedBlackTree/README.md

     public var height: Int
     // What is the longest path from root to leaf in the tree?

-   public var blackNodesPerPath: Int
-   // How many black nodes on each path from root to leaf in the tree?

 Note also that a printable graphic of the tree can be obtained in the following property:

     public var description: String